2022 Trends In Industrial Maintenance

 2. Even more data collection and analysis.
 Data is the backbone of today’s most effective and efficient manufacturing facilities, and this year promises even more uses for that data.
 Additional sensor implementation is only “Step One” of this trend.
 Facilities are also always building upon their data repository, enabling more accurate modeling, effective forecasting and innovative ways of using and analyzing data.
 It all adds to practices such as predictive maintenance, which stops problems before they start and provides heretofore unseen benefits for the facility.

 3. Downtime increasingly in the hot seat.
 Establishments understand that equipment downtime is one of the biggest resource wastes that can occur in manufacturing.
-That reality is starker than ever in the face of a pressing need to be as efficient, lean and agile as possible.
-This means that manufacturers are expected to focus heavily on reducing downtime — expected and unanticipated — as much as possible in 2021.
+That reality is starker than ever in the face of a pressing need to be as efficient, lean and agile as possible as the COVID-19 pandemic continues to disrupt supply chains around the world.
+This means that manufacturers are expected to focus heavily on reducing downtime — expected and unanticipated — as much as possible in 2022.
 Predictive maintenance, enabled by the factors described above, is one of the most effective ways to do so.
 This allows personnel to identify issues and schedule maintenance when it is most convenient and least disruptive.

 5. A critical eye on inventory management.
 With the benefits of technology such as sensors and data analysis, inventory management improvements go hand in hand with maintenance efficiencies.
 The increased use of sensors, and the ease with which facilities can track things such as MRO part needs and availability, means that more manufacturers will be aware of the inefficiency of their current inventory practices.
 They will also be mindful of the benefits that they can gain from implementing a technology- and data-driven inventory plan.
 Just a few of the benefits include accurate ordering and forecasting, easier location of spares, more control over storeroom management and faster, efficient maintenance.